nop-platform/nop-entropy-docs/src/theory/paper/generalized-reversible-computation-paper-en.md

 # **Generalized Reversible Computation: A New Paradigm for Unifying Software Construction and Evolution**

 **Abstract**: This paper proposes and systematically elucidates the theory of Generalized Reversible Computation (GRC), a new paradigm for unifying software construction and evolution.
 Unlike traditional logical reversible computation, which focuses on runtime execution, GRC extends the principle of "reversibility" from runtime to the construction process across the entire software lifecycle.
 Its core principle is the elevation of the **Structured Delta** to a first-class citizen, systematically taming the complexity of software evolution through a unified construction formula: `App = Generator<DSL> ⊕ Δ`.
 This paper first defines the theoretical scope of GRC from first principles, positioning it as a computational framework for managing complexity by drawing an analogy to the Dirac (Interaction) Picture in physics.
 Building on this foundation, we detail GRC's core mechanisms, including its recursive fractal-like construction properties and delta composition based on algebraic operations.
 We demonstrate the explanatory power of GRC theory by reinterpreting Domain-Driven Design (DDD) and providing a unified analysis of modern engineering practices such as Docker, Kustomize, and OpenUSD.
 Finally, we validate the engineering feasibility and potential advantages of GRC through a canonical implementation in the Nop Platform and a case study of retrofitting a large-scale banking core system.
-We contend that GRC offers a systematic, scalable, and theoretically-grounded solution to the two fundamental challenges in software engineering: "complexity" and "evolution."
+We believe that GRC provides a systematic solution to the two major challenges in software engineering: 'complexity' and 'evolution'.
+It specifically addresses the core contradiction in software product line engineering: how to maintain a single, standard product baseline while providing deep customization for different customers, thereby avoiding the nightmare of maintaining multiple code branches.
 By articulating this framework and providing initial validation, this paper aims to lay the groundwork for its further formalization and widespread application.

 **Keywords**: Generalized Reversible Computation, Delta-Oriented Programming, Metaprogramming, Model-Driven Engineering, Software Product Lines, Domain-Specific Languages, Recursive Fractal-like Construction, Domain-Driven Design, Minimal Information Expression, Software Configuration Management, Variability Management, Software Product Line Engineering, Compositional Software Development